top of page

 President

-Rev. Barbara F. Meyers, pronouns she/her, is a Unitarian Universalist community minister with a mental health ministry based in Fremont, California, affiliated with Mission Peak UU Congregation where she is a member.
-A mental health consumer, she is assistant director of the Life Reaching Across to Life peer support center, the author of a mental health curriculum for congregations, and the book “Held – Showing Up for each Other’s Mental Health”, published by Skinner House Books in 2020.
-She served on the UUA’s Accessibility Committee beginning in 2005, and was active in the creation of EqUUal Access and the AIM program.
-She is the current President of the UU Mental Health Network.
+Rev. Meyers is a Unitarian Universalist community minister with a mental health ministry based in Fremont, California, affiliated with Mission Peak UU Congregation, where she is a member.
+A mental health consumer, she is assistant director of the Life Reaching Across to Life peer support center, the author of the book “Held – Showing Up for each Other’s Mental Health”, published by Skinner House Books in 2020.
+She was active in the creation of EqUUal Access and the AIM program.
+She is the current President of the UU Mental Health Network and the Secretary of EqUUal Access.

 KARL PAANANEN